SurniaUlula/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 2.17.0-dev.2 =
+= 2.17.0-dev.3 =

-(2019/12/05) Added a new "Item Same-As URLs" option in the Document SSO metabox for the Schema Review type.
+(2019/12/06) Added new options in the Document SSO metabox for the Schema Review type.

 = 2.16.0 =